operator-framework/olm-docs/content/en/docs/Reference/declarative-config.md

 **For step 4**, OLM's general advice is that bundle images and their metadata should be treated as immutable.
 If a broken bundle has been pushed to an index, you must assume that at least one of your users has upgraded to that bundle.
 Based on that assumption, you must release another bundle with an upgrade edge from the broken bundle to ensure users with the broken bundle installed receive an upgrade.
-OLM will not upgrade an installed bundle if the contents of that bundle are updated in the index.
+OLM will not reinstall an installed bundle if the contents of that bundle are updated in the index.

 However, there are some cases where a change in the index metadata is preferred.
 For example:
 - Channel promotion - if you already released a bundle and later decide that you'd like to add it to another channel, simply add an `olm.channel` property to the `olm.bundle`